maclover7/sandy/CONTRIBUTING.md

 #### Bundle Install and Test

 Ensure that you can build the project and run tests, within the correct application directory.
+Each directory has a bin/setup shell script that will setup up the project on your machine.

 ```
+cd [site / umbrella]
+bin/setup
 bundle install
 bundle exec rake
 ```